 Whole-Wheat Pasta with Vegetables and Lemon

 Whole-wheat pasta, such as this shell-shaped chiocciole, is a high-fiber pick.
 Here, it's combined with other Italian ingredients (arugula and ricotta salata), plus Japanese edamame, to yield a multitude of tastes, textures, and nutrients.
-You can serve this dish cold, as a pasta salad, if you like.
-Refrigerate, covered, up to one day.

 - 1 cup frozen shelled edamame